-- Has invested more than $1.5 billion in low-income communities
+- Invested more than $1.74 billion in low-income communities

 Your investment in the Enterprise Community Loan Fund helps us work around the country in partnership with local nonprofits and mission-aligned developers to provide affordable housing, health care facilities and schools in the communities that need them the most.
 Here are just a few examples: